SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/index.md

 * Double-click a product to edit it.
 See [Add products to a price list][1].

-* Click the checkbox in the column at the far left to activate/deactivate a product.
+* Click the checkbox in the leftmost column to activate/deactivate a product.
 See [Delete/deactivate price lists or products][3].

 * Click **Add** to add a product to the price list.
 See [Add products to a price list][1].